cs4241-21a/a1-gettingstarted/README.md

         This is to stop the float style rules from causing parts of the bottom section to move into the top section.

 **2 - Javascript Animation:**
 I've designed it so that depending on what section of the webpage you're viewing, it will change the color of the background and text.
 In order to accomplish this, on a scroll event, I took the current scroll position and the max scroll position in order to find a percentage, and then used that in order to do some rgb calculations.
 After that, I located the background color and text elements to change their colors.

 Just in case that doesn't count as an animation, I made a small animation at the bottom of the page that simply bounces a square with the button toggle.

-**3 - Other HTML Tags**
+**3 - Other HTML Tags:**
 First, lets go over what tags do not count for this catagory.
 I'm assuming all tags that are initally included do not count.
 These tags are: h1, h2, p, and ul/li.
 I'm also counting h3 -> h6 as well as any similarly functional tags.

     table/tr/th/td:
         I'm putting all of these tags in one catagory, as they all relate with the same function of a table.